 A field where you can enter multiple lines of text.
 This field can be made searchable.
 This field can hold up to 65,536 characters, although few users ever add this much data.

-Values here will be displayed with a % sign, you can also set the minimum and maximum values that can be entered in the field.
+Values here will be displayed with a % sign.
+You can also set the minimum and maximum values that can be entered in the field.

-Similar to the button next to the email address field, there is a button next to the phone number which lets you directly call the number in the field if you've integrated Workbooks with a VOIP system such as Skype.
-This button also enables you to add a phone call Activity to the record automatically.
+There is a button next to the phone number which lets you directly call the number in the field, provided you have integrated Workbooks with a VOIP system such as Skype.
+This button also enables you to create a phone call Activity automatically.
 Depending on your VOIP integration you may be able to record the call or take other actions.

 This data type generates a picklist where only one option can be selected.